The Senate Race Involving 2 Bordertown Democrats, Texas’ Future, & Latinx Identity

 Advertisement

-Her eyes were opened, she says, when she spent the summer in his Washington office.
+Her eyes were opened, she says, when she spent the summer interning in his Washington office.

 “I didn’t like what I saw,” Cisnero told Refinery29.
-Cuellar’s reliance on corporate money and business interests — especially with energy companies who perform fracking and private prison companies which are among Cuellar’s largest contributors — made Cisneros uncomfortable.
+Cuellar’s reliance on corporate money and business interests — especially with private prisons and energy companies who perform fracking, who are among Cuellar’s largest contributors — made Cisneros uncomfortable.
 Moreover, she felt he lacked an interest in the regular people of the district who needed health care and government programs.
 As a pro-choice woman, Cisneros was very much against his votes that limited abortion rights and reproductive freedom.
 (NARAL, The National Abortion Rights Action League, gives Cuellar a rating of 15% for his votes from 2016-2018.
 By contrast Rep. Sheila Jackson Lee, D-Texas, of Houston, has a 100% rating.)

 “I told myself, ‘One day I’m going to run for Congress.’”

-Now, Cisneros is doing just that.
+Today, Cisneros is doing just that.
 After being recruited by progressive political action committee Justice Democrats, she quit her job as an immigration lawyer, moved back to Texas, and began criss-crossing the state calling Cuellar “Trump’s favorite Democrat.”
 She points out that since Trump’s election, Cuellar has voted in favor of the President’s policies 67% of the time, according to independent outlet CQ Vote Watch.
-He sided with Republicans to clamp down on “sanctuary cities,” which protect undocumented immigrants and on legislation to quickly deport unaccompanied minors from Central America.
-He also holds an “A” rating by the National Rifle Association, and is close to Republicans, so much so that some felt he had betrayed the party when he supported an incumbent GOP congress member, John Carter, in Central Texas against a Democratic challenger, MJ Hegar, a female helicopter pilot and decorated war hero.
+He sided with Republicans to clamp down on “sanctuary cities” that protect undocumented immigrants, and on legislation to quickly deport unaccompanied minors from Central America.
+He also holds an “A” rating by the National Rifle Association, and is close to Republicans, so much so that some felt he had betrayed the party when he supported incumbent GOP congress member John Carter against a Democratic challenger, MJ Hegar, a female helicopter pilot and decorated war hero, in a close race in Central Texas.
 She lost by only three points, denying the Texas delegation another Democratic seat in the House.
 On the hot button issue of impeachment, with more than half of Democrats pushing for action on what they say is President Trump’s abuse of office, Cuellar is among the more cautious members: “If investigations prove that impeachment is the necessary course of action, then I will be forced to act on impeachment proceedings,” he said.
 “This is not a process that should be taken lightly and any actions should follow the facts and the evidence.”

 Advertisement